 Tel Aviv is a small city so 3 nights there should be more than enough for visiting the main sights.
 You definitely want to make sure you see Old Jaffa, Carmel Market and also the huge stretch of beach that sits right in the city centre.
 Hiring bikes is a great way to explore the city and to see the park.

-I’ve done a few tours in Tel Aviv but the one I would really recommend is the Vegan Tour.
+I’ve done a few tours in Tel Aviv but the one I would really recommend is the Vegan Tour for something a little different (and also very tasty)….did you know that Tel Aviv is often considered the vegan capital of the world?

 ($120 per night for a double room for 2, including breakfast)